7–11 Sept 2025

 Description

 Studies concerning the FLASH effect for radiation therapy are currently performed at ELSA.
 The booster synchrotron is used in a preliminary mode of operation to deliver electron beam pulses of 1.2 GeV energy with fixed length of 250 ns to irradiate cell samples.
-To enable different spill durations ranging from ns up to several ms in an energy range of 0.8 to 3.2 GeV a fast extraction from the stretcher ring is developed.
+To enable different spill durations ranging from nanoseconds up to several ms in an energy range of 0.8 to 3.2 GeV a fast extraction from the stretcher ring is developed.
 Therefore a repurposing of the existing injection kickers for extraction is under study to achieve single turn extraction, up to extraction within a few turns.
+While the effect on the beam dynamics is observed with a streak camera, the measurement of the extracted beam is performed via current and chromox monitors.
 For longer spill durations, reaching up to ms, the feasibility of multiple concepts for a quicker resonant extraction at ELSA is investigated.
-These include a fast tune shift via air quadrupoles dedicated for extraction, a frequency detune of the acceleration RF and a driven increase of the particle amplitude with a bunch by bunch feedback system.
-While the effect on the beam dynamics is observed with a streak camera, the measurement of the extracted beam is performed via current and chromox monitors.

 I have read and accept the Conference Policies Yes